 What is SAP?
 It is the Student Assistance Program.
 The basic purpose of the SAP team at Jersey Shore Area Middle School is to help students whose behavior or problems are keeping them from learning in school.
-The team is committed to identifying students who may be at risk and getting them the help that they need.
+The team is committed to identifying students who may be at risk and getting them the help that theyneed.
 The team will evaluate students referred from any source.
-SAP is a confidential way for students to get help with school issues, home concerns, sadness and depression, social problems, and alcohol and drug use.
+SAP is a confidential way for students to get help with school issues, home concerns, sadness and depression, social problems, and alcohol and druguse.
 It is not a counseling or a treatment program.

 Instead, the team recommends appropriate school and community services.
 SAP referral forms are available outside the guidance office.
 Completed forms can be placed in the SAP mailbox, which is also located outside the guidance office.
+Families wishing to make a referral can also reach out to our counselors through email.